DevJariwala/spacex-clone/README.md

 # To run this project on your computer

--Clone this project
+#Clone this project
--on terminal perform following code
+#on terminal perform following code
--npm install
+#npm install
--npm start
+#npm start

-It wiil run the project on your local host
+#It wiil run the project on your local host